 The Silmarillion — Collector's Edition (1982)

-In late 2008, Wayne Hammond posted some of his (then) current thoughts in regard to the 1982 Collector's Edition of The Silmarillion on the discussion forum at TOLKIEN COLLECTOR'S GUIDE (TCG).
+In late 2008, Wayne G. Hammond posted some of his (then) current thoughts in regard to the 1982 Collector's Edition of The Silmarillion on the discussion forum at TOLKIEN COLLECTOR'S GUIDE (TCG).
 Most of what he said seems to have dropped largely out of sight.
 I thought it worth resurrecting, with some additional analysis.

 [Posting as Findegil, Hammond's original post can be read here.]

-For his and Douglas Anderson's ‘Limited edition (1982)’ entry (A15h) in J.R.R.
+For his and Douglas A. Anderson's ‘Limited edition (1982)’ entry (A15h) in J.R.R.
 Tolkien: A Descriptive Bibliography (St Paul's Bibliographies / Oak Knoll Books, 1993) ‘elaborate data’ derived from publishers' records had to be condensed to a ‘comfortable level of certainty’.
 As a consequence, the Descriptive Bibliography entry isunderstandably and not unexpectedly—quite brief; concise, accurate (of course), but with little conjecture.
 Hammond's TCG post gave him the opportunity to expand upon the published detail, to pose questions, and provided some interesting speculation.
 Some of the publication minutiae still remains elusive.

 This edition—commonly referred to as a ‘super deluxe’—is not common and is (certainly now) prohibitively expensive to acquire on the open market.
-As a result, it's difficult for collectors or researchers to study copies, confirm or gain new knowledge.
+As a result, it is difficult for collectors or researchers to study copies, confirm or gain new knowledge.
 Photographic images are helpful, certainly; many of those to be found online are from historical listings for copies sold by THE TOLKIEN LIBRARY (Pieter Collier), THE TOLKIEN BOOKSHELF (David Miller), auction houses, etc.

 In 1977 GEORGE ALLEN & UNWIN (GA&U) had kept back a thousand sheets of the first impression printed by WILLIAM CLOWES & SONS (printers); five years later these sheets were bound up to produce the 1982 Collector's Edition.
 The September 1982 publication was to coincide with the book's fifth anniversary, although the book wasn't marked as an ‘anniversary edition’.
 (Unlike The Hobbit five years later which proclaimed itself an ‘anniversary super de luxe’ on the copyright page.)
 The release was promoted to the book-trade and public from around February 1982 onwards.